poliha/escrow-demo/README.md

-# Creating a Multisignature Escrow Smart Contract with Stellar
+# Creating an Escrow Account Using Stellar

 Stellar can be used to build smart contracts.
 These smart contracts are expressed as compositions of transactions that are connected and executed using a variety of parameters.
-A 2-party multisignature escrow account is one common use pattern for Stellar smart contracts.
+A 2-party multisig escrow account is one common use pattern for Stellar smart contracts.

 To learn more about Stellar smart contracts, considerations in designing your contract, and this & other design patters take a look at our [Stellar Smart Contracts document](https://www.stellar.org/developers/guides/walkthroughs/stellar-smart-contracts.html).
 To learn more about the foundational concepts this demo is based on read our section on [2-Party Multisignature Escrow Account with Time Lock & Recovery](https://www.stellar.org/developers/guides/walkthroughs/stellar-smart-contracts.html#2-party-multisignature-escrow-account-with-time-lock-recovery).
 Please note this demo takes the walkthrough a step further with some minor modification.

 ## The Demo

-Once you understand Stellar Smart Contracts conceptually, [check-out our interactive demo] (https://poliha.github.io/escrow-demo/) that walks you through creation of a 2-party escrow account.
+Once you understand Stellar Smart Contracts conceptually, [check-out our interactive demo] (https://poliha.github.io/escrow-demo/) that walks you through creation of a 2-party escrow account with time lock and recovery.
 Though the premise of the demo is highly specific, it can easily be adapted for wider applications.
 The premise of the demo is as follows:

  - Tunde would like to buy a car.
  - A car dealer agrees to sell Tunde a car for 2 million NGN under the condition that the car dealer will return Tunde's funds if the car develops issues after 2 days.
 We call this the unlock period.